-3. The Environmental Impact Statement shall be in a form prescribed by the Authority in the applicable relevant Standard and in accordance with the relevant Guidelines, [and shall]:

-(a) Detail the results of the Environmental Impact Assessment including the methodology used, [the sufficiency of information] and evaluation of the identified Environmental Impacts;

-(b) Demonstrate that the proposed Exploitation is in accordance with all relevant environmental Standards and the Authority's environmental objectives and [taking into consideration] [in accordance with the requirements of] the relevant Regional Environmental Management Plan, environmental baseline data as well as any additional objectives as set by the Contractor and any results of the performed Test Mining Study, where applicable;

-(c) [Describe outreach and consultations undertaken and] Iidentify substantive [and relevant] comments received through public consultation on the Environmental Impact Assessment and explain how [such] [each] comments haves been incorporated or otherwise addressed,

-(c) bis Demonstrate it has conducted consultation with Stakeholders, in accordance with [Regulation 93 ter] and the applicable Standards, and taking into consideration the Guidelines.

-(d) Be prepared in clear and non-technical language and in an official language of the Authority together with an English-language version, where applicable,

-(e) Be peer reviewed by competent independent experts, before submission,

-3. bis The applicant or Contractor shall endeavour to engage with potentially directly affected Stakeholders, and in accordance with [Regulation 93 ter] applicable Standards, and taking into consideration Guidelines, during the development of the Environmental Impact Statement.
+[2.ter.
+The applicant or Contractor shall consult with all States and Stakeholders in accordance with Regulation 93bis on the Environmental Impact Statement before submission for approval.]

-[4.
-The Environmental Impact Statement shall, but not limited to, entail the following elements, which are described in greater detail in Annex IV[/ Standard]:

-(a) An executive summary to provide an overview of the project and a summary of the content of the Environmental Impact Statement for non-technical readers,

-(b) A description of the proposed project, [including information on location, associated activities, required infrastructure, mineral resources (type, size, shape, tonnage, volume, grade), technologies and (mining-)equipment to be used, project scale overview (spatial, temporal, operational depth), transport and handling of materials, onsite processing, commissioning, construction and operating standards, design codes, health and safety aspects, workforce, decommissioning and closure, a timetable for the entire operation project proponents as well as a description of the report, including its scope and structure and overview of the stakeholder consultation process and consultation,]
+- 3. The Environmental Impact Statement shall be in a form prescribed by the Authority in [Annex IV] and the [applicable] [relevant] Standard and [in accordance with the relevant] [taking into consideration the applicable] Guidelines, [and shall]: - (a) Detail the results of the Environmental Impact Assessment including the methodology used, [the sufficiency of information] and evaluation of the identified Environmental Impacts; - (b) Demonstrate that the proposed Exploitation is in accordance with all relevant environmental Standards and the Authority's environmental objectives and [taking into consideration] [in accordance with the requirements of] the relevant Regional Environmental Management Plan, [environmental baseline data] as well as any additional objectives as set by the Contractor and any results of the performed Test Mining Study, where applicable; - (c) [Describe engagement and consultations undertaken and] Fidentify substantive [and relevant] comments received through public consultation [with all States and Stakeholders] on the Environmental Impact Assessment and [include the written response prepared under Regulation 93bis(9); explain how [such] [each] comments haves been incorporated or otherwise addressed, - [(c) bis Demonstrate it has conducted consultation with Stakeholders, in accordance with [Regulation 93 ter] [and Regulation 93 bis] and the applicable Standards, and taking into consideration the Guidelines.] - (d) Be prepared in clear [and non-technical] language and in an official language of the Authority together with an English-language version, where applicable, - [(e) Be peer reviewed by competent independent experts, before submission,] - [3. bis The applicant or Contractor shall [endeavour to] engage with potentially [directly] affected Stakeholders, and in accordance with [Regulation 93 ter] applicable Standards, and taking into consideration the Guidelines, during the development of the Environmental Impact Statement.] - [4.
+The Environmental Impact Statement shall, but not limited to, entail the following elements, which are described in greater detail in Annex IV[/ Standard]: - (a) An executive summary to provide an overview of the project and a summary of the content of the Environmental Impact Statement for non-technical readers, - (b) A description of the proposed project, [including information on location, associated activities, required infrastructure, mineral resources (type, size, shape, tonnage, volume, grade), technologies and (mining-)equipment to be used, project scale overview (spatial, temporal, operational depth), transport and handling of materials, on-site processing, commissioning, construction and operating standards, design codes, health and safety aspects, workforce, decommissioning and closure, a timetable for the entire operation project proponents as well as a description of the report, including its scope and structure and overview of the stakeholder consultation process and consultation,]